vivaria/edisonrul.ing/docs/source/cards/a/aswan-apparition.md

 ### Card Rulings

-●The Trigger Effect is optional, it activates & resolves on the field.
+*   The Trigger Effect is optional, it activates & resolves on the field.
-●This effect activates in Substep 5 - After Damage Calculation.
+*   This effect activates in Substep 5 - After Damage Calculation.
-●This effect targets a card in the GY, it will be negated by Necrovalley.
+*   This effect targets a card in the GY, it will be negated by Necrovalley.